 - Wholesale and Retail Trade License: required by foreigners who wish to conduct this type of business in Malaysia

-If you’re a cloud kitchen owner, all of these logistics are handled for you by the facility operators.
+Does this sound too much for you?
+Don’t worry, if you’re a cloud kitchen owner, all of these logistics will be handled by the facility operators for you!
 In the cloud kitchen business model, owners need only figure out the type of equipment and ingredients they need for their menu offerings and focus their efforts on preparing delicious food, getting customers and turning a profit.

 #7 – Market your restaurant